How To Megasquirt Your 2nd Gen RX-7: Basic Tuning

 For MS1 people using the settings I have provided, this will be manifold pressure.
 I have set up 70 KpA as the cutoff point for closed loop, thus anytime the ECU sees over 70 KpA it will go back to reading only from the VE table.
 If you have as small turbo, or an aggressive port, your car may pull less vacuum then this on the highway.
 If that is the case you may wish to set the settings in "Open Loop Mode" to use the TPS as the determining factor instead.
 The only annoyance you will run into here is that you can end up with the engine spending too much time in closed loop while driving in the city in traffic, which makes for an anemic feeling car.

 MS1 people have a few more parameters to adjust then MS2 users.
 The "EGO Switch Point" represents the output voltage from the O2 sensor that the Megasquirt will seek to maintain.
 The settings I gave with the AEM UEGO I specify in this writeup, represent an AFR of about 15.2:1.
 A higher voltage is a leaner ratio and a lower voltage is a richer ratio.
-You will find these ratios on a chart in the UEGO Instructions (PDF).
+You will find these ratios on a chart in the UEGO Instructions.
+Head over to the AEM Website and click "Instructions".
 "Ignition Events" represent the number of ignition events between adjustments of the A/F ratio.
 Around 20 is a good number for 2 rotor and 4 cylinder engines.
 Another option (down at the bottom of the dialog box) is to use a fixed number of milliseconds between changes.
 However this can result in a rather choppy closed loop.
 I'd suggest leaving it as a function of engine speed.
 "Controller Step Size" determines how many percent the controller will alter the A/F ratio by at each change.
 2 is about the limit.
 Any more and the change will be two great for the Megasquirt to handle quickly.
 If you find 2 leads to wild oscillation of the AF ratios, go down to 1.
 "Controller Authority" is how much the controller is allowed to alter the injector output to maintain the AF ratio.
 If closed loop is making more then 30% worth of changes, you need to dial in you VE table a little more!

 Tuning The BAC Valve (Warmup, Closed Loop Idle)